 Both the chipotle peppers themselves and the adobo sauce in which they are packed offer big-time flavor, so we’ll be using both in the avocado burger patties.

 To top the burgers, I mixed a little of the extra adobo sauce with Greek yogurt to create a super fast, super yummy chipotle yogurt sauce.
 The recipe as written is fairly mild, so feel free to add an extra teaspoon or two if you are feeling daring and want to up the heat.

 If you want to take this chipotle/avocado business to the next level, you could serve these Avocado Burgers alongside chipotle-spiced Grilled Sweet Potato Fries with Avocado Hummus, then wash them down with a Skinny Margarita shaken with a dash of the extra adobo sauce.
 My kind of meal!

-You can also swap the ground chicken for ground turkey to make a turkey avocado burger instead.
+You can also swap the ground chicken for ground turkey to make a turkey avocado burger instead (like these classic Turkey Burgers).
 No changes to the recipe needed—both are delicious.

 Along with the chipotle yogurt sauce, we topped our burgers with prepared salsa…and extra avocado.
 But I don’t think I needed to tell you that.

 - Salmon Burgers

 - Mediterranean Quinoa Burger with Sun-Dried Tomatoes and Feta